Prince Grammy Salute Special To Air In April

 The artists that will perform on the special will include Beck, Gary Clark Jr., Common, Earth, Wind, & Fire, Foo Fighters, H.E.R., Juanes, John Legend, Chris Martin, Miguel, Morris Day And The Time, Princess, Sheila E., St. Vincent, Mavis Staples, the Revolution, and Usher, with special appearances by Fred Armisen, Naomi Campbell, Misty Copeland, FKA Twigs and Jimmy Jam.

-Maya Rudolph will serve as the host of Let’s Go Crazy and fans will see her perform with her Prince cover band, called Princess.
-The Inquisitr previously reported on the concert when it was first recorded on January 28th of this year.
+Maya Rudolph will serve as the host of Let’s Go Crazy, and fans will see her perform with her Prince cover band, called Princess.
+The Inquisitr previously reported on the concert when it was first recorded on January 28 of this year.

-The Recording Academy posted an image of the musician on its official Instagram page, where they shared details of the historic event as seen below.
+The official Prince account previously posted an image of the late musician on its Instagram page, where they shared details of the historic event as seen below.

 View this post on Instagram